 Waking up I decided to do a load of laundry before we left.
 Our dirty clothes bag was taking up way too much room in our little car so I felt it was time!
 While the kids showered and dressed I washed and dried.
 I do wish they had told me at the front desk I had to buy the detergent there which would have saved me from having to drive back up there later but it worked out fine eventually, and while the clothes were spinning, I was writing and taking in the scenic views.

 We made it to the Red Feather Inn and checked in!
 This is a moment of pure joy.
 My trip has been realized.
 Materialized.
-IT’S WORKED as hoped and planned J
+IT’S WORKED as hoped and planned ⭐🌟⭐🌟⭐🌟

-This is definitely one of the nicer places we stayed and our room was on the first floor not far from the front desk.
-It was also an expensive stop however I’m sure they have no problem charging that.
+This is definitely one of the nicer places we stayed.
+Our room was on the first floor not far from the front desk.
+It was also an expensive stop, however I’m sure they have no problem charging that.
 This was the first place that I booked and definitely worth the money paid.
-It did feel like a step up, we had all the comforts of home, a refrigerator and microwave, a little extra space, and just a great set up.
+It did feel like it was a step up, we had all the comforts of home, a refrigerator and microwave, a little extra space, and just a great set up.
 It is close to the free shuttle, and they provide free tea, hot cocoa and apples in the lobby.
 So it’s a definite recommendation!

 We did not stay very long because we were all ready to get back to the park.
-We decided to walk down to the shuttle which was not very far and ride in.
+We walked down to the shuttle which was not very far, and rode in.
 I am glad that we did.
-Please gave me the opportunity to not have to drive but to be able to look around and truly enjoy the area.
+This gave me the opportunity to not have to drive but to be able to look around and truly enjoy the area.
 Right behind the sign that says welcome to the Grand Canyon we saw some elk grazing.
-We saw some more later and were not initially sure that they were in fact elk, a park ranger finally confirmed their species for us!
+We saw some more later - initially we were not sure that they were in fact elk, however a park ranger finally confirmed their species for us!
 We’d never seen them in the wild before.
 They are out there all over the place, in families and groups.

-At this point we were getting kind of tired of fast food.
-Or at least I was.
 I’m not really a fast food eater and we are very limited in the amount of eating out that we do at home.
-My oldest son was craving Wendy’s again but I had it in my heart to have Mexican food.
-There was not a lot of places in town of Tucson to eat that I could see would be reasonable so we compromised for Pizza Hut.
-Well my oldest walked back to the room me and the others went in and ordered the food and then walk it back to our room where we ate.
-My next decision had to be about the morning.
+My oldest son was craving Wendy’s again but I still had it in my heart to have Mexican food.
+There was not a lot of places in the town of Tucson to eat that I could see would be reasonable so we compromised on Pizza Hut.
+While my oldest walked back to the room, the others and I went in and ordered the food.
+Then walked it back to our room where we ate.
+It wasn't Mexican food --- My next decision had to be about the morning.
 I had hoped to do a sunrise hike down into the canyon but I knew that the shuttle did not leave that early.
-I also realize it would not be safe to drive in the dark.
+I also realize it would not be safe to drive in the dark (so much wild life!).
+My kids were literally exhausted.
 So I revised my plan considering my own priority to get what I really wanted out of this entire trip.
 Which was deeper appreciation of the wonders of the world.
 I announced that if anyone did not want to come they should take the time to sleep in.
 But that I was leaving at 7 AM to drive in and hike.
 And that we would be leaving the hotel around 11 to head to California.
 I had one child who offered to come with me because he said this is the whole reason we came out here and he did not want me to have to go alone :-) instant favorite LOL

 Tips: Just go!
 Get there, and enjoy the beauty of the world we live in!
 Take advantage of the free shuttle systems.
 Since it is an area populated with wild life, do not drive in the dark!
 It is difficult to see some animals and I would not take the chance